Skip to content

 Go to the Enforcement Plan page for information on how the City Corporation operates planning enforcement.

-If you think a property is being used for short-term letting in breach of the law
+If you think a property is being used for short-term letting in breach of planning control

-If you think that a property is being used for short-term letting in breach of law you can report it using a Planning Enforcement investigation form or email planning enforcement with the details.
+If you think that a property is being used for short-term letting in breach of planning control you can report it using a Planning Enforcement investigation form or email planning enforcement with the details.

 Planning Enforcement Investigation form PDF (66KB)